bmcilhenny/greece-cinema-extravaganza/README.md

 # README

 ## Most stable version of Ruby, Rails, Postgres must be downloaded. <br />
-Postgres server must be running. <br />
+Postgres server must be running! <br />
 </br>

 ## How to build